Mins/TuxLite/README.md

 -   TuxLite LAMP stack configures Apache with mpm\_event and PHP with fastcgi (PHP-FPM).
 This gives much higher performance and lower memory consumption than the regular LAMP tutorials/guides using mod\_php.
--   100% official distribution packages.
+-   Uses official distribution packages.
 You are not at the mercy of the script maintainer to keep your servers updated.
 All installed software are tuned, optimized and secured.
--   Extremely minimal resource usage.
+-   Minimal resource usage.
 Fresh install requires only 50-60MB RAM.
 -   Free from unnecessary or custom changes to your server.
 Everything is configured according to Debian/Ubuntu standards.
 -   Automatic virtualhost configuration with log rotation, AWStats